Chicago Cubs

 The Chicago Cubs are an American professional baseball team based in Chicago.
-The Cubs compete in Major League Baseball (MLB) as part of the National League (NL) Central division.
+The Cubs compete in Major League Baseball (MLB) as a member club of the National League (NL) Central Division.
 The club plays its home games at Wrigley Field, which is located on Chicago's North Side.
-The Cubs are one of two major league teams based in Chicago; the other, the Chicago White Sox, is a member of the American League (AL) Central division.
-The Cubs, first known as the White Stockings, were a founding member of the NL in 1876, becoming the Chicago Cubs in 1903.
+They are one of two major league teams based in Chicago, alongside the American League (AL)’s Chicago White Sox.
+The Cubs, first known as the White Stockings, were founded in 1870 and are one of two remaining NL charter franchises that debuted in 1876.
+They have been known as the Chicago Cubs since 1903.